Peggy Frew

-Peggy Frew (born 1976) is an Australian novelist.
+Peggy Frew (born in 1976) is an Australian novelist.

 Background

 Frew was born in 1976 and grew up in Melbourne, Australia and attended RMIT University.

 Works

 Frew's writing often explores relationships between women within an Australian setting.

 Published works by Frew include Hope Farm (2015, Scribe) and House of Sticks (2011, Scribe).

 Short stories by Frew have been included in New Australian Stories 2, Women of Letters: Reviving the Lost Art of Correspondence (2011, Penguin), and Summer Shorts (2011, Scribe).
 She has also been published in The Big Issue, and literary magazines Kill Your Darlings and Meanjin.

 Frew's novel Islands was published by Allen & Unwin in March 2019.

+Frew's novel 'Wildflowers' was published by Allen & Unwin 30 August 2022.

 Music

 Frew is a member of the Melbourne-based indie rock band, Art of Fighting.
 She plays bass and vocals.
 She formed the band in 1995 with Ollie Browne, whom she first met while at highschool.
 The band's album, Wires, won the 2001 ARIA Award for Best Alternative Release.